We are a simulator training facility, not a flight school.

-Our sims have “simisms.”
-What we mean by this is for one thing sims are harder to fly than the airplane.
+- Our sims have “simisms.”
+What we mean by this is, for one thing sims are harder to fly than the airplane.

-We have professional pilots (airline captains, professional pilots and air force reserve training officers) who can make it “stand on its head and give you change.”
+- We have professional pilots (airline captains, professional pilots and air force reserve training officers) who can make it “stand on its head and give you change.”
 I want all of our pilots to leave with these skills.

 I am going to show you things about handling emergencies that you were not taught.
 We have been taught for years to accomplish what the FAA wanted us to learn.
 That does not mean one size fits all.
-If that worked, why are we having accidents in twin engine aircraft?
+If that worked, why are we having so many accidents in twin engine aircraft?

 Finally we are going to have a good time.
 It is very rewarding training when pilots come away telling us how much the training has helped them.
 Our full motion sim actually has an air conditioner in the unit.
 We know the training is demanding when a pilot asks us “can you turn on the air.”